Arthur M. Lesk: Research

 Lesk used a systematic analysis of protein-folding patterns to develop a mathematical representation that aids in the recognition and classification of these patterns.
 He also wrote the first computer program to generate schematic diagrams of proteins using molecular graphics, and he developed many algorithms now used by other researchers to analyze the structures of proteins.

 Lesk has served as chair of the Task Group on Biological Macromolecules for the Committee on Data for Science and Technology (CODATA), which aimed to foster worldwide coordination of databases in molecular biology to enhance their quality and utility.
 He has given invited lectures and presentations related to his research at universities and professional conferences worldwide.

 Lesk is a member of the American Physical Society.
 He has published 189 scientific articles and 10 books related to his research.

 Prior to joining Penn State during the fall semester of 2003, Lesk was on the faculty of the clinical school at the University of Cambridge from 1990 to 2003.
 He was a group leader in the biocomputing program at the European Molecular Biology Laboratory in Heidelberg, Germany, from 1987 to 1990; a visiting scientist at MRC Laboratory of Molecular Biology in Cambridge, United Kingdom, between 1977 and 1990; and a professor of chemistry at Fairleigh Dickinson University in New Jersey from 1971 to 1987.
 He has held visiting fellowships at the University of Otago in New Zealand and Monash University in Australia.
 He also is a Life Member of Clare Hall, Cambridge in the United Kingdom.

+In 2023 Lesk was awarded the Carl Brändén Award.
+The award honors an outstanding protein scientist who has also made exceptional contributions in the areas of education and/or service to the field.

 Schematic diagrams of protein structures

 Lesk, along with Karl D. Hardman, wrote one of the first computer programs for generating the schematic diagram of protein structure.
 It is known to produce one of the best representations of the protein structures and employs the classification scheme for Ribbon Diagrams created by Jane Richardson.
 Most of the protein structure illustrations in Lesk's book (see reference list below) are generated using this program.
 Although these schematic diagrams are less detailed compared to other representations, such as pictures simulating wire models or space-filling models, the simplifications make them more effective in presenting the topological relationships among elements of secondary structure of the proteins.
 This was then further improved by creating a program to produce stereoscopic pairs of diagrams.
-As a result, the viewer’s ability to perceive spatial relationship in complex molecules was enhanced.
+As a result, the viewer's ability to perceive spatial relationship in complex molecules was enhanced.

 The basic operation of the program begins with the execution of line drawing.
 There are four phases involved in this program: